8 best vegetarian subscription boxes to bring out the meat-free chef in you

 Some can also be purchased as a one-off box – ideal if you want to try without committing.

-While putting these boxes to the test the team at food & travel website Crummbs were looking for fresh tasty produce, how easy the recipes were to follow, the time it took to make, calories and nutrients and of course, the final taste once on the plate.
+While putting these boxes to the test we were looking for fresh tasty produce, how easy the recipes were to follow, the time it took to make, calories and nutrients and of course, the final taste once on the plate.

 We put four Gousto recipes to the test, each of which comes with a handy step by step photo guide (so we could be sure we were getting everything exactly right).
 The 10 minute recipes (fried corn, avocado and feta burrito bowl being one) were a lifesaver when we were working late.
 We managed to get them prepped and to the table in the time it would have taken to order a takeaway.
 You choose the recipes for the week ahead and there will always be a minimum of 8 vegetarian and plant-based recipes available.

-Riverford Recipe Box: from £11.20 (for a vegan box for two people), Riverford
+Riverford vegetarian recipe box: From £11.20 (for a vegan box for two people), Riverford

 Although we’d always recommend washing all fruit and veg thoroughly before consuming, the Riverford box contained the muddiest selection, with ingredients picked fresh from the organic farm.
 Each box comes with a note from the farmer, letting you know what’s in season and how the crops are coming along.
 We tried three recipes, two of which were suitable for vegans.
 There’s three recipes categories - ‘foodie’ for the more adventurous (we’re looking at you carrot top pesto), a ‘light’ option which is easy on the calories (our sweet pepper & white bean chilli clocked in at 550 calories) and ‘simple’ which was the easiest to follow of the lot.
 The healthy recipes took from half an hour up to 50 minutes to create but we did notice that the green Thai sweet potato and spinach curry contained an eye-watering 952 calories per portion.

-Abel & Cole Veggie Recipe Box: from £12 (one meal for two people), Abel & Cole
+Abel & Cole vegetarian recipe box: From £12 (one meal for two people), Abel & Cole

 We found the Abel & Cole box had the most variety between meals with us trying a griddled asparagus hummus wrap one day and a Japanese sweet & spicy curry the next, the latter containing an impressive four portions of fruit & veg.
 All of the ingredients provided are completely organic and sourced from local producers and you’ll get a choice of at least three veggie friendly recipes each week.

-Mindful Chef: from £20 (2 recipes for 2 people), Mindful Chef
+Mindful Chef vegetarian recipe box: From £20 (2 recipes for 2 people), Mindful Chef

 There’s a choice of 12 new recipes each week and four of which are suitable for a plant-based diet.
 The Caribbean-style mango & red pepper curry filled the house with the most delicious aroma but the portion was slightly on the small side and quite high in calories thanks to the coconut milk.
 Mediterranean artichoke & citrus lentils fared better, taking just 20 minutes to rustle up.
 You won’t find any refined carbohydrates in a Mindful Chef box and all recipes are gluten free as standard.